navipartner/docs/content/en/docs/np_pay/how-to/emergency_pos/index.md

 The payment setup page specifies all configurations related to sales and payments.

-- Define payment methods (EFT, cash, Tap to Pay, LAN Terminal).
+- Define payment methods (EFT, cash).
+- Select the payment integration, depending on the device you're using:
+  - **Tap to Pay** - uses the Adyen Payments app; applicable for Android devices.
+  - **LAN Terminal** - uses the built-in payment feature on NP Pay terminals.
 - Configure encryption details for secure transactions.
-- Enable Boarding for Adyen Payments app integration.
+- Establish connection with the Adyen Payments app (**Board App**).

   ![emergency_5](Images/emergency_5.png)